Transition to a New Position

 - Looking for the flexibility afforded by short-term, focused assignments

-- Eager to gain new skills and experience in a particular area of marketing, such as seguing into digital marketing from more traditional marketing
+- Eager to gain new skills and experience in a particular area of marketing

-TorchLight helps our clients, some of the DC area’s leading companies, find excellent professionals like you to fill some of their most important short-term or project-based contract work.
+TorchLight helps our clients find excellent professionals to fill some of their most important short-term or project-based contract work.

 Once you’ve decided to explore contract work, keep these tips in mind:

-Contract work is a great time to focus more deeply in work that you love most; it’s also a good opportunity to expand your expertise in new directions.
-When considering a new contract role, make a list of the skills you bring to the table that any company would love to have; then make a list of the skills or experiences you want to cultivate.
+Contract work is a great time to focus more deeply in work that you love most.
+It’s also a good opportunity to expand your expertise in new directions.
+When considering a new contract role, make a list of the skills you bring to the table that any company would love to have.
+Next, make a list of the skills or experiences you want to cultivate.
 For example: One candidate spent 10 years in a traditional marketing role leading award-winning national campaigns; she wanted to take those skills and strategies apply them to digital marketing, a new area for her.
 The employer was thrilled to find a candidate with her deep marketing experience so she could mentor younger colleagues in the finer points of marketing strategies while also gaining new digital skills herself.

 After so many years in the workforce, it’s easy to fall into the trap of thinking of yourself only by your job title.
 With contract work, your title (actual or perceived) is less important than your skills and experience.
 If you were a strategist in one job, perhaps you would like to be part of implementation and execution as a contractor.
 Take advantage of new opportunities to be involved in marketing and communications from all facets.